Job Description and Responsibilities

 - Sends monthly emails to SMCP Jail and Financial Points of Contact detailing reimbursement adjustments

-- Travels to and works onsite at SMCP training classes to assists with logistics; sets-up and prepares meeting rooms including basic A/V equipment set-up
+- Travels overnight to and works onsite at out-of-town SMCP training classes approximately 3 times per year to assist with logistics; sets-up and prepares meeting rooms including basic A/V equipment set-up

 - Assists with the preparation of material for SMCP training classes; drafts and edits material; compiles training and course materials